Improving terahertz-detection sensitivity of 8x8 FET arrays through liquid-nitrogen cooling in a compact low-noise cryostat: Acknowledgments

 \section{Acknowledgments}

-We thank Florian Ludwig from the Physikalisches Institut, University of Frankfurt, for providing access to the ADS-HDM model.
+\JH{We thank Dr. Florian Ludwig from Institut Català de Nanociència i Nanotecnologia (ICN2), Barcelona, Spain, previously Physikalisches Insitut (U Frankfurt)} for providing access to the ADS-HDM model.
 We also thank the staff of the institute’s mechanical workshop for their constructive collaboration and for manufacturing custom components used in the cryogenic detector characterization setups.